Motivic decompositions of families with Tate fibers: smooth and singular cases

-In the above statement, the functor $\rho_!$ sends any \'etale sheaf over $S$ to its image in the category $\DM_c(S)$.
-We show that when restricted to the bounded derived category of Artin $\pi$-representations, it induces an equivalence of categories with the full subcategory $\DMATg(S,\QQ)$ of \emph{smooth Artin-Tate motives} in $\DM_c(S)$ (Prop. \ref{prop:Artin_motives}), generalizing a result of Orgogozo when $S$ is the spectrum of a field.
-Hence, in particular, Theorem A shows that the naive generalisation of Theorem (*) of the present introduction to the relative situation is false: if $f:X\to S$ is a smooth, projective morphism such that $h(X_s)$ is finite dimensional and such that $H^*(X_s)$ is algebraic for all $s\in S$, the relative motive $h_S(X)$ does not necessarily decompose as a direct sum of relative Lefschetz motives\footnote{This statement is even false if one assumes that the fibers are homogeneous spaces as in [Iyer]}, since it is an object of a more general kind - an object of $\DMATg(S,\QQ)$.
+The property which characterizes the set $\big\{\big([V_i],n_i\big), i \in I \big\}$ will be formulated in a precise way in the complete statement of Theorem A, see Theorem \ref{thm:decomposition1}.
+For the moment being, let us just point out that Theorem A shows that the naive generalisation of the theorem of Kimura-Vial to the relative situation is false: if $f:X\to S$ is a smooth, projective morphism such that $h(X_s)$ is finite dimensional and such that $H^*(X_s)$ is algebraic for all $s\in S$, the relative motive $h_S(X)$ does not necessarily decompose as a direct sum of relative Lefschetz motives\footnote{This statement is even false if one assumes that the fibers are homogeneous spaces as in [Iyer]}, since it is an object of a more general kind - an \emph{Artin-Tate} motive.
 This can be seen already on the topological level.
 If $f:X\to S$ is a smooth, projective morphism whose fibers have algebraic cohomology then the direct image sheaves $R^if_*\QQ$ are local systems with finite monodromy, but they are not necessarily constant.
 A concrete example is given by smooth quadric fibrations of even relative dimension (Corollary \ref{cor:sm_quadrics}).
-We have recorded in Example \ref{arith_smprquad} some constructions of smooth proper quadrics over $\Spec \BZ$, and more generally over rings of integers of number fields, to which our results apply; for rings of integers whose spectrum is non-simply connected, we give explicit cases where relative Artin-Tate motives with non-trivial monodromy actually appear.
+We have recorded in Example \ref{arith_smprquad} some constructions of smooth proper quadrics over $\Spec \BZ$, and more generally over rings of integers of number fields, to which our result applies; for rings of integers whose spectrum is non-simply connected, we give explicit cases where relative Artin-Tate motives with non-trivial monodromy actually appear.